ksha23/WAutonomus-Coding-Challenge/README.md

 # WAutonomus-Coding-Challenge
-All solutions are in the Coding Challenges folder
+All solutions are in the CodingChallenges folder